- Defective Medical Devices

 Xarelto is part of the “new generation” of blood thinners intended to replace Coumadin (warfarin), a drug which has been available and effective to Americans coping with atrial fibrillation (AFIb) since the 1950s.
 While claimed to be easier to monitor, there is no reversal agent for Xarelto.
 Along with two other drugs in the same class known as Pradaxa and Eliquis, it is believed they are linked to more than 8,000 deaths since 2010 according to the Milwaukee Journal Sentinel/MedPage.

-Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson) and Bayer worked together to develop and market a drug that they saw a great financial opportunity in since millions of Americans use blood thinners each year.
-It is reported that together in 2015 Johnson & Johnson and Bayer sold about $2 billion worth of Xarelto, and in the first quarter of 2016, the drug had reportedly earned more than $567 million.
+Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson) and Germany-based, Bayer worked together to develop and market a drug that they saw a great financial opportunity in since millions of Americans use blood thinners each year.
+It is reported that together in 2015 Johnson & Johnson and Bayer sold about $2 billion worth of Xarelto, and in 2016 it earned more than $3.2 billion in sales.

 What Are Medical Professionals Saying?